-At that point depending the team, the team might get enough actions points already in which case, you can draw the fruits of the fruits and wrote what each of those fruits mean.
+At that point depending on the team, the team might get enough action points already in which case, you can draw the fruits of the fruits and write what each of those fruits means.

 Then agree with the team about a time in the future to do the exercise again by revisiting the actions taken and continuing with the fruits.

 If the team feels to continue with the fruits then ask:

 - How far are we from harvesting those fruits?